 The Haight hippy scene in the 60's was characterized by the youth movement, starting out as love, freedom and flower power, then moving into drugs and violence, as hippies demonstrated against the Vietnam War.
 Music of the Grateful Dead captured the sentiments of this period in history and remains a timeless representation of this tumultuous era.
 The Grateful Dead developed a cult following, with many Deadheads following the band across the country.

-This three-story Victorian house is a privately owned, not a museum.
-Still, a trip to San Francisco would be incomplete without a drive past this historical residence.
+The three story Victorian, known as the Grateful Dead house, is a privately owned house, it is not a museum.
+Despite that, a trip to San Francisco would be incomplete without a drive past this historical residence.

 Read more about the Grateful Dead house by clicking here.